microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

     <toolkit:InkCanvas x:Name="Signature" Grid.Row="7" />
     ```

-7. Like we did with the **InkCanvas** control we have added in the previous task, we need to dispose the **MapControl** when the windows gets closed, to avoid multiple instantions that could lead to exceptions.
+7. Like we did with the **InkCanvas** control we have added in the previous task, we need to dispose the **MapControl** when the windows gets closed, to avoid multiple instantiations that could lead to exceptions.
 As such, double click on the **ExpenseDetail.xaml.cs** file in Solution Explorer.
 8. Locate the **Windows_Closed** event handler you have declared in the previous task.
 9. Add the following code before the end of the event handler: